In this article we will look at what a pole conductor is, what it is and what the requirements are for it.

 Pole Conductor Definition and Meaning

-Pole Conductor (L): line conductor which is used in an DC electrical circuit [defined in the IEC 60445-2021].
+Pole Conductor (L): line conductor which is used in an DC electrical circuit [this term is defined in the IEC 60445-2021].

 The term “pole conductor” is not recommended by the IEC (IEC 60050-195 and IEC 60050-826).
 Instead, the International Electrotechnical Vocabulary (IEV) however, the term “pole conductor” is used in the requirements and recommendations of IEC standards and other documents.
 Moreover, the IEV has defined the terms “mid-point conductor” and PEM conductor, which describe conductors used in DC circuits, electrical installations and systems.
 Therefore, along with the general term “line conductor”, the IEV should define the particular term “pole conductor”, which characterizes a line conductor to be used exclusively in DC circuits.